Kingxukai/linux/Documentation/userspace-api/media/cec/cec-ioc-dqevent.rst

       - ``CEC_EVENT_STATE_CHANGE``
       - 1
-      - Generated when the CEC Adapter's state changes.
+      - Generated when the woke CEC Adapter's state changes.
 When open() is called an initial event will be generated for that filehandle with the CEC Adapter's state at that time.
     * .. _`CEC-EVENT-LOST-MSGS`: